zgx97/RaspberryPi-Health-Inspection/README.md

 # RaspberryPi-Health-Inspection
-This software is used to detect raspberry pie cluster CPU, MEM, DISK, NETWORK, partition, process, and user status in real time.
+**This software is used to detect raspberry pie cluster CPU, MEM, DISK, NETWORK, PARTITION, PRECESS, and USER STATUS in real time.**